top of page

 I'm Sorry But You Have to Let Him Go

 CHASE rolls around on the now-flat air mattress that he’s been sleeping on all night; it was gifted to him by my parents.
 That’s right.
 My parents actually like him; he’s the first guy I’ve brought to them that they like.
-He makes up for my mom’s poor Internet skills and my dad’s quiet predisposition, and I guess they like that.
+As a cybersecurity major, he makes up for my mom’s poor Internet skills and my dad’s gulibility when it comes to scammers, and I guess they like that.

 He's super cute when he’s sleeping, and even though every time he gives me permission to wake him up, I can never get myself to do it.
 Instead, I wait on the couch next to the air mattress.
 It’s blue, the one color that could never match my emotions when I’m around him.
 It’s old too; there’s cotton stuffing leaking out of its arms.